The Rise of Women Traders

-Trading conjures up images of sharply dressed men, shouting at each other on the trading floor and then driving home in their luxury cars to be greeted by bikini-clad wives, sipping Pina Coladas by the pool.
+Trading conjures up images of sharply dressed men, shouting at each other on the trading floor and then driving home in their luxury cars.
 However, times have changed.
-Open outcry and over the phone trading have been swept aside by electronic trading, and the rapid growth of easy to use online trading platforms has paved the way for a new group of traders to enter the market.
+Open outcry and over-the-phone trading have been swept aside by electronic trading, and the rapid growth of easy-to-use online trading platforms has paved the way for a new group of traders to enter the market.

-People who do not fit the traditional trader stereotype, such as women, young adults and people from countries without major financial centres, are taking to the stage and becoming keen participants.
+People who do not fit the traditional trader stereotype, such as women, young adults, and people from countries without major financial centers, are taking to the stage and becoming keen participants.

 Here are five examples of how women are delving into the world of Forex trading.

-1. Women Favour Forex over Other Trading Styles
+1. Women Favor Forex Over Other Trading Styles

 3. 42% of Women Classify Themselves as Experienced